Transport in the UK

 - Be assertive and ‘claim’ your space on the road.
 Ride at least one metre away from the curb.

 - Slow down when passing slow moving or stationary traffic (especially buses) as pedestrians can quickly dart out in front of you.

 - Avoid the temptation of running red lights.
 It’s just not worth your life nor the potential £50 fine.

 - Lorries and vans have large blind spots so be extra careful going around corners when they turn left.

 More safety tips can be found on the TFL website.

-If you wish to drive in the UK you must have the following:
+If you wish to drive in the UK you must be at least 17 and have the following: